 Barry is a member of the Song Sessions Collective, a group of four improvisors who perform an ever-changing work based on the structure of whale songs.
 The collective won a grant from New Music USA in 2019 and a residency at MISE-EN_Place, Bushwick in 2018.
 He also performs with composer Sergio Cote in the experimental duo etc, [ee-tee-see].
 Their sound-based-experimental-performance-art involves creating pieces through a rebellious and democratic approach to sound.

 Barry received his D.M.A. in composition from Cornell University where he studied with Kevin Ernste, Marianthi Papalexandri-Alexandri, and Roberto Sierra.
 He also holds degrees in music from Murray State University (B.M.) and the University of Iowa (M.A.).
-Barry currently teaches his own private composition studio and works as a dog walker in South Philadelphia.
+Barry currently teaches his own private composition studio and teaches music at the William Cramp School in Philadelphia.